John Maraganore

 John Maraganore is an American scientist, entrepreneur, and life sciences industry leader.

+In 2024, John Maraganore won the OTS Lifetime Achievement Award.

 Education

 John was born in Chicago, Illinois, U.S. in 1962 to Greek immigrant parents.
 In 1984, he completed his B.A. from University of Chicago in Division of Biological Sciences.
 In 1985, he completed his M.S. from the University of Chicago in Department of Biochemistry and Molecular Biology.
 In 1986, Maraganore received his Ph.D. from the University of Chicago in Department of Biochemistry and Molecular Biology.

 Career

 Maraganore started his career as a post-doctoral research scientist at Upjohn in Kalamazoo, Michigan, in 1985–86.
 During 1986–87, he was a senior scientist at Zymogenetics in Seattle, Washington.
 From 1987 to 1997, he was a senior scientist, group leader of thrombosis and hemostasis research, director of biological research, director of market and business development, and program executive at Biogen in Cambridge, Massachusetts.
 At Biogen, he invented bivalirudin, a direct-acting thrombin inhibitor, later commercialized in the U.S. as ANGIOMAXTM.
 In 1997, Maraganore joined Millennium Pharmaceuticals and was the general manager of their Biotherapeutics subsidiary until 1999.
 He then became vice-president of mergers, acquisitions, and strategic planning and led the acquisitions of Leukosite and Cor Therapeutics.
-In 2000, he was appointed senior vice-president of strategic product development.
+In 2000, he was appointed senior vice-president of strategic product development, where he was responsible for program leadership and portfolio strategy.

 From 2002 until 2021, John served as the founding chief executive officer and a member of the board of directors at Alnylam Pharmaceuticals.
 At Alnylam, he led the company’s pioneering efforts to advance RNA interference therapeutics from early research through global approval and commercialization of the first four RNAi therapeutic medicines: ONPATTRO, GIVLAARI, OXLUMO, and LEQVIO.
 The fifth RNAi therapeutic medicine, AMVUTTRA, was approved in 2021.
-At Alnylam, he forged over 25 major partnerships with leading pharmaceutical and biotechnology companies, raised over $7.5 billion to fund the company’s research, development, manufacturing, and commercialization activities, and built $25 billion in market capitalization value.
+A sixth RNAi therapeutic invented by Alnylam, QFITLIA, was approved in 2025.
+At Alnylam, Maraganore forged over 25 major partnerships with leading pharmaceutical and biotechnology companies, raised over $7.5 billion to fund the company’s research, development, manufacturing, and commercialization activities, and built $25 billion in market capitalization value.
+Over his nearly 20 year leadership tenure, Alnylam became a fully integrated biopharmaceutical company with global operations.